-To advance our mission and vision for California, we rely upon the following six key strategies.
+To advance our mission and vision for California, we rely upon the following five key strategies.
 Each strategy has a set of goals and priorities as explored in our A Vision and Strategy for the California Council of Land Trusts.

-A. Leadership.
-CCLT is a statewide thought-leader and the voice for California land trusts and conservation.
+- CCLT is a statewide thought-leader and the voice for California land trusts and conservation.

-B. Policy.
-CCLT advances a pro-active public policy agenda to ensure strong laws and policies for conserving land and supporting land trust operations.
+- CCLT advances a pro-active public policy agenda to ensure strong laws and policies for conserving land and supporting land trust operations.

-C. Funding.
-CCLT creates and sustains financial resources to meet the diversity of land conservation needs.
+- CCLT creates and sustains financial resources to meet the diversity of land conservation needs.

-E. Education.
-CCLT provides tools and leadership to build highly knowledgeable, effective and resilient land trusts to conserve and steward California’s important land resources.
+- CCLT provides tools and leadership to build highly knowledgeable, effective and resilient land trusts to conserve and steward California’s important land resources.

 History.
 In 2003, land trusts undertook an 18-month process of regional and statewide discussions, needs assessments, and research to consider how it could organize to address shared goals and needs.
 It was guided by a steering committee comprised of land trust staff and board members drawn from throughout the state and staffed by Darla Guenzler from the Bay Area Open Space Council.
 The land trust community decided to form CCLT in June 2004 and it was launched in January 2005.